10.9. Returning to Rehabilitation in the Contemporary Juvenile Justice System

 Alison S. Burke

 Empirical research drives recent reform efforts.
 The past decade has witnessed the identification of key developmental processes associated with delinquent behavior, such as brain development research.
-Ergo, evidence-based practices, which utilize the scientific method to assess the effectiveness of interventions, policies, and programs.
+Ergo, evidence-based practices, utilize the scientific method to assess the effectiveness of interventions, policies, and programs.
 In looking at what works, what doesn’t, and what is promising, researchers and policymakers alike assess the implementation of interventions to best meet the needs of the individual youth.

 Additionally, several noteworthy Supreme Court cases exemplify society’s evolving standards of decency and treatment of youth.
 These key cases demonstrate a move back to rehabilitation and acknowledge the fundamental differences between children and adults.